MusicPlayerDaemon/MPD/doc/user.rst

      - The name of the plugin
    * - **name**
      - The name of the audio output.
 It is visible to the client.
 Some plugins also use it internally, e.g. as a name registered in the PULSE server.
-   * - **format**
+   * - **format samplerate:bits:channels**
-     -  Always open the audio output with the specified audio format samplerate:bits:channels), regardless of the format of the input file.
+     -  Always open the audio output with the specified audio format, regardless of the format of the input file.
 This is optional for most plugins.

-        Any of the three attributes may be an asterisk to specify that this attribute should not be enforced, example: 48000:16:*. *:*:* is equal to not having a format specification.

-        The following values are valid for bits: 8 (signed 8 bit integer samples), 16, 24 (signed 24 bit integer samples padded to 32 bit), 32 (signed 32 bit integer samples), f (32 bit floating point, -1.0 to 1.0), "dsd" means DSD (Direct Stream Digital).
-For DSD, there are special cases such as "dsd64", which allows you to omit the sample rate (e.g. dsd512:2 for stereo DSD512, i.e. 22.5792 MHz).

-        The sample rate is special for DSD: :program:`MPD` counts the number of bytes, not bits.
-Thus, a DSD "bit" rate of 22.5792 MHz (DSD512) is 2822400 from :program:`MPD`'s point of view (44100*512/8).
+        See :ref:`audio_output_format` for a detailed description of the value.
    * - **enabed yes|no**
      - Specifies whether this audio output is enabled when :program:`MPD` is started.
 By default, all audio outputs are enabled.
 This is just the default setting when there is no state file; with a state file, the previous state is restored.
    * - **tags yes|no**